Code-Institute-Submissions/ucd-milestoneproject/README.md

 ...

-Responsiveness - This website has been made responsive so it allows the user to access this page through their mobile, tablet or desktop and have a pleasant user experience each time.
+Responsive - This website has been made responsive so it allows the user to access this page through their mobile, tablet or desktop and have a pleasant user experience each time.

 ...